 Welcome back to The Christian Worldview.
-Be sure to visit our website TheChristian Worldview.org where you can subscribe to our free weekly email and annual print newsletter, order resources for adults and children, and support the ministry.
-Now back to today's program with host, David Wheaton.
+I'm David Wheaton.
+Be sure to visit our website TheChristianWorldview.org where you can subscribe to our free weekly email and annual print letter, order resources for adults and children and support the ministry.

-Dr. Jerry Newcombe with us today on The Christian Worldview talking about The Pilgrims documentary that he and Providence Forum have produced as part of D. James Kennedy ministries.
-Let's get back to the setup of the Pilgrims in England now under persecution, being outcast, small little group of dissenters here, against what's going on in the Church of England and King James and so forth.
-Let's get to the setting for their departure, not from England to America, but first, the departure from England to Holland.
+Today's program is a Thanksgiving special on the Pilgrim's beliefs and the founding of America.
+Dr. Jerry Newcombe, the producer of The Pilgrims documentary joins us and, Jerry, let's get back to the setup of the Pilgrims in England now under persecution being the outcast small little group of dissenters here against what's going on in the Church of England and King James and so forth.
+Let's get to the setting for their departure.
+Not from England to America.
+But first a departure from England to Holland.

 Their chief pastor was John Robinson, who was a graduate of Cambridge University and a great biblical scholar.
 The Pilgrims services were secret and were illegal.
 Their children helped them by watching to make sure no authorities were coming to arrest them.

-They had to meet in secret.
 They couldn't really publish when they were going to meet.
-And the teenagers like William Bradford, at the time, were a part of the youth group which were called spies, and they would be outside listening to what people were saying.
-So if they heard anybody say, "Hey, we're gonna meet here tonight," they would possibly change the time or even the day.
+And the teenagers like William Bradford at the time, were a part of the youth group which were called spies and they would be outside listening to what people were saying.

-Bradford, who came into the separatist movement as a teenager was there for all the big events.
-He was there in England, he fled England and went to Holland, from Holland he came to America.
-In America, he eventually became the governor, he became the preeminent leader of the Pilgrims at Plymouth colony.
-And he also became the great chronicler, the one who really recorded their life and what their hearts and beliefs were.
+So if they heard anybody say, Hey, they're gonna meet here tonight.
+They would possibly change the time or even the day.
+Bradford who came into the separatist movement as a teenager was there for all the big events.
+He was there in England.
+He fled England, he went to Holland from Holland he came to America.
+In America, eventually he became the governor.
+He became the preeminent leader of the Pilgrims at Plymouth colony and he also became the great chronicler, the one who really recorded their life, and what their hearts and beliefs were.

-Jerry, so you have this small group of dissenters, the Pilgrims, dissenting from the direction of the Church of England under King James.
-Their from mid England, so a little north of London, I think more on the east side in a town called Scrooby.
+Jerry, so you have this small group of dissenters, the Pilgrims, descenting from the direction of the Church of England under King James.
+They're from mid England, so a little north of London, I think more on the east side and town called Scrooby.
 They started meeting in 1606.
 But they had to meet in secret.
-It was at this time that they decided that they just could not continue to be in England under this kind of persecution.
-And they want to go to Holland.
+It was at this time that they decided that they didn't, they just could not, continue to be in England under this kind of persecution and they wanted to go to Holland.
 Talk more about how they got over to Holland and why they wanted to go there.